yahsinhuangtw/le_projet/src/consensus.md

 # Primer

-A consensus mechanism is an algorithm or rule, that all the nodes follow, and subject to network delays or disruption, or malicious behaviors, under some assumptions, they could make a decsion on some data.
-People use the word "protocol" and use it as a subject.
-When readers see "the protocol will do X," that means each protocol byding nodes would do X. People use a specific "chain" to represent the protocol too.
-A chain contains data which is the outcome from the protocol.
+A **consensus mechanism** is an algorithm or set of rules that all nodes in a network follow.
+Even in the presence of network delays, disruptions, or malicious behavior, these rules allow nodes to reach agreement on data—*under certain assumptions*.
+The term *protocol* is often used interchangeably with *consensus mechanism*.
+When you see “the protocol will do X,” it means that each node following the protocol will independently perform action X. The term *chain* is also frequently used to refer to the protocol, especially when discussing the data it produces.
+A chain contains data that reflects the outcome of the protocol.

-Note that since we can commit data to hashes, nodes can agree on a million peoples' balance by agreeing on the hash of the balances.
+Thanks to cryptographic hashes, nodes can agree on massive amounts of information—such as the balances of a million accounts—simply by agreeing on a single hash that commits to that data.

-When we read a specific actor end with "er" or "or," thinking them as a cyborg, a combination of human and machines.
-A validator is a human who respond to incentives, they like rewards and avoid lossing their deposits.
-They are also computers, who can stay up 24 hours sending messages and perform cryptographic actions like signing digital signatures.
+When you see a role ending in “-er” or “-or” (like *validator*), think of it as a *cyborg*: part human, part machine.
+A validator is a person responding to economic incentives—they seek rewards and try to avoid penalties like losing their deposit.
+But a validator is also a computer, running 24/7, sending network messages, and signing cryptographic proofs.

-# How Ethereum Node form consensus
+# How Ethereum Nodes Form Consensus

-Ethereum's consensus is handled by now called Gasper protocol, a specific proof of stake implementation.
-The beacon chain is a system chain taking care of all the consensus responsibilities.
+Ethereum's consensus is governed by the **Gasper** protocol, a specific implementation of proof of stake.
+This process is coordinated by the **beacon chain**, a system-level chain that manages all consensus responsibilities.

-Validators are specialized nodes who participate in consensus.
-Their work is to send messages to vote and occationally propose a new block.
-Anyone can become one by putting down 32 ETH for deposit, subject to punishable actions.
-They got rewarded with new minted Ether for the work and resources they contributed.
+Validators are specialized nodes that participate in this process.
+Their job is to vote on blocks and occasionally propose new ones.
+Anyone can become a validator by depositing 32 ETH.
+Misbehavior is penalized, while honest participation earns newly minted Ether as a reward.

-Roughly speaking, Gasper has two decision to make.
-One the short horizon called slots (12 seconds currently), nodes decide on what block to agree on.
-One a longer horizon, an epoch (10 min and 32 slots), a checkpoint -- an epoch boundary block -- must be finalized.

-The messages the validators sent, are called attestations.
-They contains two pieces of information, a block they recently seen, and a checkpoint they'd like to finalize.

-For a full node, they are always under confusion because of network broadcasting delays.
-They could receive a block A, but later a block B, under the same hight.
-They make a fork choice by chosing the block that backed by the most attested one.
-When they learn a checkpoint is finalized, they'll never change the finalized block again.
+Gasper operates on two time scales:

+* **Slot** (currently 12 seconds): Validators vote on which block to build on next.
+* **Epoch** (32 slots, \~10 minutes): Validators attempt to *finalize* a checkpoint (i.e. the block at the boundary of an epoch).

+Validators send messages called **attestations**, which include two key pieces of information:

+1. The most recent block they’ve seen.
+2. The checkpoint they support for finalization.

+Because of network delays, full nodes are constantly resolving uncertainty.
+They might receive two blocks (say, A and B) at the same height.
+In such cases, they apply a **fork-choice rule**: choose the block that has the most attestation support.
+Once a checkpoint is finalized, nodes will never revert it—they treat it as an irreversible decision.

-## Why designed in this way?
+## Why Is It Designed This Way?

-Being able to propose data to write in a peer-to-peer system is a very powerful.
-Since the inception of Bitcoin protocol, people have been coming up ways to form consensus and distribute writing permission to public.
-The later is also called Anti Sybil mechanism.
+Allowing data to be proposed and written in a decentralized, peer-to-peer system is incredibly powerful.
+Since Bitcoin’s invention, many new consensus mechanisms have emerged to determine who gets *write access* to the ledger.
+This problem is closely related to what's called the **anti-Sybil** mechanism.

-The point of Anti Sybil is to make acquiring the writing permission costly.
-Usually it specify a specific type of asset, and a node prove the ownership of the asset to get the write permission.
-For example, Bitcoin use proof of work mechanism, where a miner attaches on a block a solution to a hash puzzle, a proof of heavy computational work, to demenstrate owning a mining machine and convince nodes to justify the write permission of the block.
+The goal of anti-Sybil design is to make acquiring write permission *costly*, thereby discouraging fake identities.
+Typically, the protocol specifies a type of scarce asset, and nodes must prove ownership of that asset to gain write rights.
+For instance, Bitcoin uses **proof of work**: miners append a solution to a hash puzzle as proof that they’ve spent significant computing resources.
+This demonstrates they own real-world mining hardware, justifying their right to propose a block.

-The proof of stake, a terrible name that derived from proof of work, is seemingly making the write permission costly by proving the ownership of native token.
-But that is kind of misleading.
-First, proving the ownership of native asset is much more trivial -- a digital signature from validator is suffice.
-Second, the meaning of staking is not just making the write permission costly, but also making the abuse costly.
-An attacker's asset is indestrutable in for form of physical miner machine in PoW world, but it is in digital form of on chain deposit.
+Ethereum uses **proof of stake**—a name that imitates "proof of work" but with key differences.
+It’s misleading to say proof of stake merely makes write access costly by requiring ownership of native tokens.
+First, proving token ownership is easy: a digital signature suffices.
+More importantly, *staking* is not just about paying to participate—it’s about making misbehavior expensive.
+Unlike physical mining equipment, staked tokens are **on-chain deposits**, and they can be destroyed as punishment.
+This introduces real financial risk for attackers.

+---
+to clean up

 Attackers acquiring 50%